CS312 Tournaments

 Cornell University

-The course has often held tournaments at the end of the semester, in which student groups compete to produce the best program, usually one that played a game.
-The competition has not been a part of the official coursework, but students have nevertheless worked hard to win and achieve glory.
+The course has often held a tournament at the end of the semester, in which student groups compete to produce the best program, usually one that played a game.
+This competition is not been a part of the official coursework, but students have nevertheless worked hard to win.

 Many of the games have involved teams of robots running a program written in a concurrent programming language, called variously RCL or CL.
 In an earlier programming assignment, the students made the interpreter for the concurrent programming language work.